Chair of Linguistic Informatics

 - BoostCLIR: A Japanese-English corpus of patent abstracts for patent prior art search, consisting of 100K queries and relevance judgements for 1.4M documents.
 For more information and download, please see the BoostCLIR page.

-- PatTR: A German-English parallel patent corpus of 23 million sentences for statistical machine translation.
+- PatTR: A parallel patent corpus of 23 million German-English, 18 million French-English, and 5 million German-French sentences for statistical machine translation.
 For more information and download, please see the PatTR page.